We are here for you, no matter what

-Our team is here to help anyone affected by sexual assault – not only right after, it happens, but also days or weeks after an assault.
+Our team is here to help anyone affected by assault – not only right after, it happens, but also days or weeks after.
 We provide tender care designed to meet each patient’s medical and emotional needs, with services that include:

 A medical forensic exam and record